ankur-gupta/pyspark-playground/README.md

 ### Worker web UI cannot be accessed
 This is a design choice.
-Since we want the cluster specified in `docker-compose` to be "scalable" in the number of spark slave containers, we cannot bind the same port `8081` on the host machine to multiple worker web UIs.
+Since we want the cluster specified in `docker-compose` to be "scalable" in the number of Spark slave containers, we cannot bind the same port `8081` on the host machine to multiple worker web UIs.
 Looking at the worker web UI is a less often required feature.